Atthaualpha/knowledge-abyss/git/INTERNAL.md

 - Tree object key is calculated based on the content of blob files, this means that the same tree object will be created on any computer if the content of blob files are the same (same index).
 - Tree object can contain references to another trees
 - Commit objects always will be different because it is calculated by the author, the date and the message of commit.

+## How Git keep track of files with same content by different names.

+You might be thinking, if for git files with same content are the same blob file, how does it knows which file is which one.

+The answer is short.
+Tree object.
+Yes the tree object keeps tracks of the blob key and also the name of the file.